g4rf4z/gp-portfolio-api/README.md

 Grégoire Pinte Portfolio - API

-Portfolio API using Node.js, Express.js and TypeScript
+Built from scratch using TypeScript with Node.js, Express.js